joaoctaviosantiago/python_notes/Python Course En/Python Course.md

 ## My first program

 It is standard that the first thing we make is a little program that says _"Hello, world"_ to confirm that everything works properly, and this is what we're going to do.
+Some IDE's or text editors automatically create a python file when you start a project, some don't.
+If your file was not created, make a file called "hello.py".
+The ```.py``` at the end is what makes this a python file.
 Write:

 ```python
 print("Hello, world")